Madrid · Operators

 • CEO bios led by ICADE, IESE, and IE pedigree, family ownership stake, and Iberian board memberships.
 Spanish business-school credentials and ownership lineage do not carry weight with a US procurement officer or a US program manager looking for a US peer.

 The book is real.
 The relationships are real.
-The US-readable translation of both is the missing surface, and it is fixable.
+The US-market translation of both is the missing surface, and it is fixable.

 The fix sequence